-If solar panels are too much to consider right now, you can buy all kinds of smaller devices which are powered using solar batteries like solar powered garden lights, speakers or even battery packs for your phone.
-We have a guide to handy solar powered gadgets here.
+If solar panels are too much to consider right now, you can buy all kinds of smaller devices which are powered using solar batteries like solar-powered garden lights, speakers or even battery packs for your phone.
+We have a guide to handy solar-powered gadgets here.

-Thinking about switching tariffs during summer?
+Thinking about switching tariffs during the summer?

 Here's what you need to know: